alpakhatri/discount-calculator/README.md

-# discount-calculator
+# Discount Calculator

 # Pre-Requisite:
 You need to have following softwares installed on your machine.
 - JDK 1.8
 - Maven

-# Instructions to run:
+# Instructions:

 1. On Terminal, go to discount-calculator package and run following command: mvn clean install